 Women & Opioids

-- 40% more women than men become persistent opioid users following surgery
+- 40% more women than men became persistent opioid users following surgery

 Talking to Your Doctor

 To successfully manage pain while minimizing exposure to opioids, it is imperative to discuss all of your options with your doctor.

 Use the “Create My Guide” tool to save or print a PDF to bring to your next appointment to discuss your personal concerns about pain with your doctor.Learn More

 Pain control is important – not just for your comfort – but also to speed your healing, avoid complications, and prevent post-op pain from becoming chronic (long-term pain that can be difficult to manage).
 No two people experience pain the same way, and there are many factors that impact how much pain you feel.
 Some are physical and some are psychological, but they’re all very real.
 In some cases, opioids are an appropriate option to manage your short-term or acute pain – but understanding all of your options is the first step in creating your pain management plan.

 Anesthetics such as lidocaine and bupivacaine are numbing medications that can be injected during surgery to manage pain.
 Anesthetics are injected directly into the surgical site to numb the area and provide local pain relief where the surgery occurred for anywhere from a few hours to a few days after the procedure.
 If your surgeon wants to prolong the effect, he or she may administer a long-acting version that slowly releases the numbing medication over time, which can help reduce or completely eliminate the need for opioids.